Former East Albemarle teacher plants a seed with students

 One recent celebration, however, reversed the process as the person whose birthday it was sent blessings forward.

-Pamela Davis, an educator who spent many years teaching at a former charter school at the E.E.
+Pamela Brown, an educator who spent many years teaching at a former charter school at the E.E.
 Waddell Center and East Albemarle Elementary, recently celebrated her 50th birthday.

 A planned celebration at the Waddell Center for family was only part of Davis’ plans for her special day.